Note

 rule_50 = variable:*

-4096 is the value recommended by the HPE support.
-When using Bacula without the Aligned Plugin, it is advisable to use the Variable Block Deduplication for all the volumes that need deduplication.
+When using a Bacula Storage without the Aligned Plugin, it is advisable to use the Variable Block Deduplication for all the volumes that need deduplication.
 By prefixing these volumes with the identifier “DedupVolume”, the following rules can be applied:

 rule_20 = variable:DedupVolume*